turingschool/front-end-curriculum/projects/foto-finder-final.md

 ### Phase Three

-Let's improve the user experience in this phase.

-- If the user does not have text in the Title **or** Caption input elements, **or** they have not selected a photo from the `photos` directory, then the "Add to Album" button should be disabled.
-- If there are no photos in the album yet, then there should be an indication to the user to add photos, displayed in the empty photo section.
-- The file selector should only allow image file types

 #### Filtering and Searching by Text
 We want the user to be able to search through all of their photos easily.